Author

 Why do organizations overprovision storage resources regardless of the requirement?

 This is because third-party Cloud Service Providers (CSPs) often lack the features required to optimize storage, so it is necessary to create a custom tool.
 This requirement significantly burdens DevOps teams, and implementation time is extended.
-Conversely, using tools provided by CSPs can result in suboptimal, manual processes that are not sustainable for everyday operations.

 Managing capacity and sizing your cloud storage appropriately may require labor-intensive and resource-demanding efforts.
 Moreover, nobody wants downtime, considering the financial and reputational risks.